atomotavio/atomotavio/README.md

 Currently, my main professional mission is to become a fullstack developer using the Javascript language.

-I was born in São Paulo, I'm 24 years old, I'm a systems analysis and development student at Wyden and I'm in my last semester.
-I like to contribute to open-source projects, I'm currently contributing to 4Noobs which aims to bring free programming knowledge to those who want to join the area and you can check it out here -> https://github.com/he4rt/4noobs.
-I'm currently a web development intern.
-We use PHP as our main language and the company's own framework.
+I was born in São Paulo, I'm 25 years old, I'm a Systems Analyst.
+I like to contribute to open-source projects, I'm currently contributing to 4Noobs which aims to bring free programming knowledge to those who want to join the area and you can check it out here -> https://github.com/he4rt/4noobs and with the PT-Br translation of PHP.
+I worked as a web development intern.
+The main language used at the companyis PHP.
 In addition, we also work with MySQL database and HTML, CSS and Javascript on the Frontend.
-I am part of the level 2 support team in which we support any problems found in the software by customers as well as perform software maintenance, correcting any bugs and improving the product's performance.
+I was part of the level 2 support team in which we support any problems found in the software by customers as well as perform software maintenance, correcting any bugs and improving the product's performance.

 <img align="right" alt="Coding" width="600" src="https://data.whicdn.com/images/271624292/original.gif">